 Helana is currently building a music streaming service app using Ionic for independent musicians to share their music.
 She hopes to provide the demographics of the listeners to the artists.

-Listen to Helana’s interview with Clark Buckner about his journey and check out Helana’s profile.
+Listen to Helana’s interview with Clark Buckner about her journey and check out Helana’s profile.

 Jessica has explored a lot of careers.
 She’s worked in not-for-profit project management, been a teacher, and most recently was a farm hand at several farms near Nashville helping to grow organic vegetables for local restaurants, farmers markets, and CSAs.
 She’s friends with a lot of software developers and had thought of it often as a career possibility.
 After a few years in the field (literally), Jessica was ready to stretch the technical part of her brain.
 When it came time to decide on a bootcamp, she gravitated towards the length of NSS’s program and the opportunity to learn full-stack development.